Ninth (interval)

 In music, a ninth is a compound interval consisting of an octave plus a second.
 Like the second, the interval of a ninth is classified as a dissonance in common practice tonality.
 Since a ninth is an octave larger than a second, its sonority level is considered less dense.

 Major ninth

 A major ninth is a compound musical interval spanning 14 semitones, or an octave plus 2 semitones.
+For instance, the interval between C_{4} and D_{5} (in scientific pitch notation) is a major ninth.

 If transposed into a single octave, it becomes a major second or minor seventh.
 The major ninth is somewhat dissonant in sound.

 Transposition

 Some common transposing instruments sound a major ninth lower than written.

 These include the tenor saxophone, the bass clarinet, the baritone/euphonium when written in treble clef, and the trombone when written in treble clef (British brass band music).

 When baritone/euphonium or trombone parts are written in bass clef or tenor clef they sound as written.

 Minor ninth

 A minor ninth (m9 or -9) is a compound musical interval spanning 13 semitones, or 1 semitone above an octave (thus it is enharmonically equivalent to an augmented octave).
+For instance, the interval between C_{4} and D♭_{5} (in scientific pitch notation) is a minor ninth.

 If transposed into a single octave, it becomes a minor second or major seventh.
 The minor ninth is rather dissonant in sound, and in European classical music, often appears as a suspension.
-Béla Bartók wrote a study in minor 9ths for piano.

 The fourth movement (an intermezzo) of Robert Schumann's Faschingsschwank aus Wien is constructed to feature prominent notes of the melody a minor ninth above the accompaniment: